Souls, Angels, Devils, God, and gods. Certain tales are best understood through the lens of religion.

 She opens the rear door and places the squirrel into a shoebox on the back seat.
 The smell is not pleasant, but I say nothing.
 She seals the lid.
 Zaphira spoke to God.
 It wasn't that she had been taught to, or that she was at a loss for conversation partners.
 It was mainly that no one else was interested in talking metaphysics with a four year old.
 The other children at daycare would stare blankly, and if she became too insistent Miss Carnegie sent her to Quiet Corner.
 Which was where she was now.

-She breathes alcohol-and-hormone haze.
-Ah--her prey are at the bar, his buzz-cut gray head nuzzling her sleek neck, her young face bored, as on most nights.
+Steps lead down to the water.
 The angel floated just below the rafters of Amy's bedroom.
 It glowed like a Christmas ornament: rainbow colours shimmering across its translucent, slow-sculling wings.
 Its soft radiance filled the darkened room.